Skip to main content

 • Adaptive Capacity Orchestration in Physical Internet Parcel Networks via Resource Pooling.

-• Implementing the Physical Internet: A Digital Twin Architecture for Collaborative and Cost-Aware Freight Networks.
+• Implementing the Physical Internet: A Digital Twin Architecture for Collaborative and Cost-Aware Freight Networks. (online)

 Authors: Masoud Kahalimoghadam, Russell Thompson, Lele Zhang and Michael Kirley